rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/compose/sop_compose_8.md

 * `produce-X.sh` -> Generates a full compose for X major release, typically set to the current minor release according to `rX.conf`
 * `updates-X.sh` -> Generates a smaller compose for X major release, typically set to the current minor release according to `rX.conf`
-* `updates-X-NAME.sh` -> Generates a compose for the specific compose, such as NFV, Rocky-devel, Extras, or other various sigs if built within koji.
+* `updates-X-NAME.sh` -> Generates a compose for the specific compose, such as NFV, Rocky-devel, Extras, or Plus

 When these scripts are ran, they generate an appropriate directory under `/mnt/compose/X` with a directory and an accompanying symlink.
 For example.
 If an update to `Rocky` was made using `updates-8.sh`, the below would be made: